HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 1. Jurisdiction of the State Government: The Court concluded that the State Government had the authority to issue executive orders within the scope of its legislative powers.
 Therefore, the West Bengal Government’s notification was within its competence.

-2. Violation of Fundamental Rights: The Court held that a huge infrastructure has to be developed and maintained for running medical colleges with Post-Graduate and Super Speciality courses.
-The amount of fees charged from the students is meagre in comparison to the private medical colleges.
+2. Violation of Fundamental Rights: The Court held that a huge infrastructure has to be developed and maintained for running medical colleges with Post-Graduate and super-specialty courses.
+The amount of fees charged by the students is meager in comparison to the private medical colleges.
 A reasonable stipend is also paid to the doctors.
 Above all, the State Governments have taken into account the need to provide health care to the people and the scarcity of super specialists in their States.
 Consequently, a policy decision taken by the State Governments to utilize the services of doctors who were beneficiaries of Government assistance to complete their education cannot be termed arbitrary.

 The Court stated that the State Governments have the responsibility to provide healthcare and address the shortage of super specialists in their respective states.
 The policy decision to utilize the services of doctors who received government assistance for their education was not arbitrary.
 The court directed State Governments and the Armed Forces Medical College to consider reducing the compulsory service period to two years, with a penalty of Rs.
 20 lakhs for default.